elfrances/esp32SkelApp/README.md

 For example:

-1. To set the UTC Time to May 2, 2025, 13:10 the command request bytes would be: 06 67 F8 D9 B8.
+1. To set the UTC Time to May 2, 2025, 13:10 and the timezone to Pacific Daylight Time (UTC-7) the command request bytes would be: 06 67 F8 D9 B8 F9.
-2. To set the UTC Offset to Pacific Standard Time (UTC-8) the command request bytes would be: 07 F8.
+2. To set just the UTC Offset to Central Daylight Time (UTC-5) the command request bytes would be: 07 FB.

-Reading this characteristic returns the command execution status, which consists of a single UINT8 value:
+Reading this characteristic returns the command execution status, which consists of two UINT8 values: the first one indicates the OpCode of the last command request issued, and the second one indicates the status of the operation.
+The possible values are:

 | Status Code | Description |
 | ----------- | ----------- |